 How Does E Liquid Smell and Affect Taste?

 For some of us, the smell of tobacco smoke is comforting and nostalgic, but most nonsmokers just think it’s disgusting.
 Thankfully, the vapor produced from e-liquids is mostly odorless.
 Any aroma from vaping e liquid comes from the flavoring, which is often quite pleasant and may be mistaken for air freshener or fresh baked goods.
 However, if you really want a tobacco flavored e liquid, White Cloud has you covered.

 Another downside to smoking tobacco cigarettes is that it dampens your senses of smell and taste.
 Ex-smokers find that switching to vaping e liquids improves their senses, yet there is a phenomenon called “vaper’s tongue,” which occurs when you lose sensitivity to specific e-liquid flavors.
 Fortunately, vaper’s tongue is avoidable and reversible by staying hydrated and switching up your flavors.

 Which E liquid is Right for Me?

-You should be picky about what goes into your body, which is why you should only vape e-liquids purchased from reputable sellers who disclose their ingredients.
+You should be picky about what goes into your body, which is why you should only be vaping e liquids purchased from reputable sellers who disclose their ingredients.
 No two products are alike, so keep experimenting until you find a flavor, nicotine strength and PG/VG ratio that satisfies you.
-If you’re trying to make the transition from tobacco to e-cigs, take comfort in knowing that there is a ton of research that suggests whatever you’re vaping is safer than smoking.
+If you’re trying to make the transition from tobacco to e-cigarettes, take comfort in knowing that there is a ton of research that suggests whatever you are vaping is safer than smoking.